 This procedure combines two movies.
-The play times of each movie must be less than 10 minutes, and the two movies must be of the same quality and frame rate.
+The play times of the each movies must be less than 10 minutes, and the two movies must be of the same quality and frame rate.
 Note that merging of two High Speed Movies is not supported.